-Assessment at Optimist International School is an ongoing process of observing, collecting and analysing evidence for use by teachers, students and parents in order to decide where the students are in their learning, where they need to go, what the next step is and how they can get there.
+Assessment at Optimist International School is an ongoing process of observing, collecting and analysing evidence for use by teachers, students, and parents to decide where the students are in their learning, where they need to go, what the next step is and how they can get there.
 Our aims are:

-- Decide where the students are in their learning, where they need to go, ensuring their unimpeded progress - Make visible if students are meeting the objectives of NC and have appropriate developmental progress - Signaling and analyzing progress and probable stagnation and decision making to tackle this (adjust teaching) - Determine if students are making appropriate developmental progress in relation to a majority of children of their age in the UK, taking into account the composition of the student population make-up - Monitor the quality, coverage and balance of the curriculum we are delivering - Being accountable to stakeholders and government
+- \ Decide where the students are in their learning, where they need to go, ensuring their unimpeded progress. - \ Make visible if students are meeting the objectives of NC and have appropriate developmental progress. - Signalling and analysing progress and probable stagnation and decision making to tackle this (adjust teaching) - \ Determine if students are making appropriate developmental progress in relation to most children of their age in the UK, considering the composition of the student population make-up. - \ Monitor the quality, coverage and balance of the curriculum we are delivering. - \ Being accountable to stakeholders and government